c3lang/c3-web/src/content/docs/Language Overview/types.md

 ### Integer literal suffix and type

-Integer literals follow C rules:
+Integer literals follow C's rules:

 1. A decimal literal is by default `int`.
 If it does not fit in an `int`, the type is `long` or `int128`.
 Picking the smallest type that fits the literal.
 2. If the literal is suffixed by `u` or `U` it is instead assumed to be an `uint`, but will be `ulong` or `uint128` if it doesn't fit, like in (1).
 3. Binary, octal and hexadecimal will implicitly be unsigned.
 4. If an `l` or `L` suffix is given, the type is assumed to be `long`.
 If `ll` or `LL` is given, it is assumed to be `int128`.
 5. If the `ul` or `UL` is given, the type is assumed to be `ulong`.
 If `ull` or `ULL`, then it assumed to be `uint128`.
-6. If a binary, octal or hexadecimal starts with zeros, infer type size from the number of bits would be needed if all digits were the maximum for the base.
+6. If a binary, octal or hexadecimal starts with zeros, infer the type size from the number of bits that would be needed if all digits were the maximum for the base.

 ```c3
 $typeof(1);              // int